 choices.
 Sitting on the fence invariably gives you a sore crotch.

-had never heard of recycling, but we always wore clothes that had graced the
+had never heard of recycling, but we always wore clothes that had graced our

-bottoms of our elder siblings.
-We used and reused them until the thing simply
+elder siblings.
+We used and reused them until the thing simply fell apart.
+Only

-fell apart.
-Only then did we get anything new.
-Clothes covered our bodies, not
+then did we get anything new.
+Clothes covered our bodies, not our egos.

-our egos.
 Manners, not possessions were our statement.
-Not to say that we were
+Not to say that we were always

-always good mannered – one of the things we prided ourselves on was the ability
+good mannered – one of the things we prided ourselves on was the ability to

-to describe another’s ancestry in colorful terms for ten minutes without
+describe another’s ancestry in colorful terms for ten minutes without repeating

-repeating ourselves.
+ourselves.
 A skill that comes in handy when one needs to de-stress.
+The secret

-The secret is to do it alone facing a wall.
-Otherwise it increases stress
+is to do it alone facing a wall.
+Otherwise it increases stress levels instead

 we didn’t have copy paste or auto correct, we learned spelling and wrote